fe-data/fe-docs/docs/advanced/firebase.rst

 ========
 If your event is a sporting event and uses tracks then the *FE Tracking* App can be used, as described in the `tracking tab <../usage/events.html#tracking-tab>`_.

-However, you can go one step further with your event by providing real-time track updates and news messages from the event organizer to the users of the *FE Tracking* App.
+However, you can go one step further with your event by providing real-time track updates real-time news messages from the event organizer to the users of the *FE Tracking* App.
+It is also possible to give users the option of sharing their track in real time with family and friends as they travel it.
+These features require *FE Tracking v1.3 or higher*.
 The benefits for users of the *FE Tracking* App are:

 #.
 Always the right track
 #.
 If the organisation updates the Info screen in the *FE Tracking* App, this is also immediately available
 #.
 News messages from the event organisation are immediately available and can be played via Text-To-Speech while the App is recording the track in the background.
    Of course, this only works if you are wearing a (Bluetooth) headset when, for example, you have the phone in a bracelet.
+#.
+Family and friends can see where the participant is on the track, how far they have travelled, average speed, distance/time to the next checkpoint or service station, ...

 ----